You have turned-in this assignment. You can review the lesson and see your previous answers.

 Now let's turn our attention to that graph in front of you.

-And we can see how Nigeria's economic output, its GDP, has really grown over the years beginning back in 1960 or even before up to present day.
+And we can see how Nigeria's economic output, its GDP has really grown over the years, beginning back in 1960 or even before up to present day.

 And we can see that huge increase in terms of wealth.

-As perhaps the graph in front of you does a great job in actually illustrating with its ups and downs at certain points in its history, Nigeria's economy is currently growing rapidly as once again, the graph does a great job in illustrating.
+It is also worth mentioning that changes in global oil prices of which Nigeria is very dependent in terms of its revenue stream as well as its political instability and other factors have all affected Nigeria's economic growth over the years as perhaps the graph in front of you does a great job in actually illustrating with its ups and downs at certain points in its history, Nigeria's economy is currently growing rapidly as, once again, the graph does a great job in illustrating.

 Time now for a learning check and Andeep, Sam and Alex are all talking about Nigeria.